 By Rondell Treviño, Founder/Director, The immigration Project

-The immigration Project exists to equip the Church to have a biblically balanced approach to immigration that shows compassion to immigrants while respecting the rule of law.
+The immigration Project exists to equip the Church to embrace a balanced approach to Immigration that shows compassion to Immigrants and respects the rule of law.